weibl9/ide4ngbm/README.md

 Codes for:

-An integro-differential equation-based nonlinear grey Bernoulli model and applications to daily traffic flow pattern identification
+An IDE-based nonlinear grey Bernoulli model and applications to daily traffic flow pattern identification

+Published in Expert Systems with Applications

+Baolei Wei